alanskole/UserManagement/README.md

 await library.UserManager.CreateUserAsync("bla@bla.no", "password33", "password33", "Jan", "Olsen", "Abc street", "14B", 1234, "Remmen", "Halden", "Norway", "Admin");
 ```

-Create a new user from a JSON/csv/xml string or file.
+Create a new user or a list of users from a JSON/csv/xml string or file.
 The strings or files must be serialized by the library in order to be in the correct format!
 ```
 string csvString = @"1,aa@aa.xx,uOCnJ2IH3SMC4ksocSvnVseUvddcnluKSb7V7cpf8Xo=:MS4t5puCmSQ/IVnEnREoBQ==,first,user,0,,,,,,,False,False,2,User,";